Router One

 A managed alternative to a self-hosted LiteLLM proxy

 LiteLLM is a popular open-source proxy you deploy and operate yourself.
-Router One is a fully managed, OpenAI-compatible LLM API gateway that covers the same routing and fallback needs — plus China-reachable access, local payment, and built-in billing and observability — with no infrastructure to run.
-Use it when you want one endpoint for 25+ supported models such as GPT, Claude, Gemini, and DeepSeek, plus Claude Code and Codex CLI workflows.
+Router One is a fully managed, OpenAI-compatible LLM API gateway that covers the same routing and fallback needs — plus built-in billing, observability, and worldwide reachability including Mainland China — with no infrastructure to run.
+Use it when you want one endpoint for 40+ supported models such as GPT, Claude, Gemini, and DeepSeek, plus Claude Code and Codex CLI workflows.

 Managed gateway vs self-hosted proxy